 The BVI courts now operate an e-filing portal for the filing of court documents, the operation of which was unaffected by COVID-19.
 Service rules have been relaxed to permit service by email.
 There has been no exceptional suspension of limitation periods and no moratorium on insolvency proceedings.
+As at the time of writing (October 2022), the Commercial Court continues to hold hearings remotely but is currently consulting Court users on the re-introduction of in-person hearings in due course.

-Contributed by: Alex Hall Taylor QC, Richard Brown, Tim Wright and Simon Hall, Carey Olsen
+Contributed by: Alex Hall Taylor KC, Richard Brown, Tim Wright and Simon Hall, Carey Olsen

-Carey Olsen has a global BVI dispute resolution and insolvency practice comprising over 14 fee earners, including five partners, with two based in Asia and one in London.
-The team represents clients across a range of contentious and noncontentious matters and is recognised for its expertise in both international and domestic cases, including investment funds, corporate, commercial and civil disputes, banking, financial services and trusts litigation, restructuring and insolvency, and fraud and asset tracing claims.
+Carey Olsen has a global BVI dispute resolution and insolvency practice comprising over 14 fee earners, including three partners, with two based in Asia and one in London.
+The team represents clients across a range of contentious and non-contentious matters and is recognised for its expertise in both international and domestic cases, including investment funds, corporate, commercial and civil disputes, banking, financial services and trusts litigation, restructuring and insolvency, and fraud and asset tracing claims.
 From mediation to trial advocacy, the firm successfully guides its clients through the full range of disputes, from multiparty, cross-jurisdictional corporate litigation to domestic claims before the local courts.
 It has also represented clients before the Privy Council and many of its cases have established judicial precedents that are referred to in jurisdictions around the world.
 Carey Olsen advises on Bermuda, British Virgin Islands, Cayman Islands, Guernsey and Jersey law across a global network of nine international offices.